ericgassel/VolleyComps-2.0/backend/src/README.md

 ## Running the API locally

 To run the API on your local machine, navigate to `VolleyComps-2.0/backend` and run the command `npm run start`.

 Please note that connecting to the Google Sheets API will fail if you are running the API locally and connected to eduroam, as there are Carleton firewalls set up preventing this.

+You do *not* need to run this part to access the api already running on the server.
+This is just to run locally.

+## Accessing the API server
+Follow these steps:
+1. Make sure you're connected to eduroam or the Carleton VPN.
+2. Enter our VM from the command line: `ssh username@cs400volleyball.mathcs.carleton.edu`
+3. Move to home directory `cd ..`
+4. Move into the API server directory `cd backend`
+5. The server is currently running in the background without a machine needing to be on.
+Attach to it sing tmux `tmux attach`
+6. To terminate the API program, press `ctrl-c` or `command-c` for mac
+7. To run the program again, type `npm run start`
+8. To exit tmux and leave the API server running, press `ctrl-b` (or `command-b`), then press `d` quickly after.
+9. You should see the message `[detached (from session 0)]`.
+The server is running.

+You may need to adjust some commands for mac.

 ## Sheet Design